lobsters/lobsters/README.md

 #### Development setup

-Use the steps below for a local install or [lobsters-ansible](https://github.com/lobsters/lobsters-ansible) for our production deployment config.
-Follow the [Docker installation guide](./docs/setup_with_docker.md) if you want to use Docker.
+We have a [Docker setup guide](./docs/setup_with_docker.md) if you use that for development, but you can also set up directly on your machine:

 * Install and start MariaDB.
   On Linux use [your package manager](https://mariadb.com/kb/en/distributions-which-include-mariadb/).